20th October 2022

 While birth through the vaginal canal is the preferred and safest way to birth a baby, it’s not always an option for every mother.

-A C-section is a surgical procedure that removes a newborn from a mother’s womb by making an incision in her lower belly.
+A C-section (cesarean section) is a surgical procedure that removes a newborn from a mother’s womb by making an incision in her lower belly.

 The surgery inevitably leaves a long scar across the lower belly.